openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

-If you correctly filled **OS identifier** in step 2, you should have a situation similar to the one above: in this example, the device is using version ``1.0`` and we want to upgrade it to version ``2.0``, once the new firmware image is selected we just have to hit save, then a new tab will appear in the device page which allows us to see what's going on during the upgrade.
+If you correctly filled **OS identifier** in step 2, you should have a situation similar to the one above: in this example, the device is using version ``1.0`` and we want to upgrade it to version ``2.0``, once the new firmware image is selected we just have to hit save, then a new tab "Recent Firmware Upgrades" will appear in the device page which allows us to observe in real time what's going on during the upgrade without requiring page reloads.

-The firmware upgrade process now features a realtime progress bar that automatically updates to show the current status of the upgrade operation without requiring page reloads.

 5. Canceling a Firmware Upgrade
 -------------------------------